mvolkmann/blog/src/dart.md

   print(p.distanceFromOrigin); // 5
 }
 ```

+When class properties have default values, during instance creation
+those are assigned before the constructor is called.
+Those values can be used in a constructor
+to compute the values of other properties.

+Static properties which exist outside of any instance
+cannot be set in a constructor.

+Local variables in an instance method that have the same name as an instance property or method ...
+The keyword `this` is only needed to disambiguate
+property and method references from local variables with the same names.
+When there is no name conflict, preceding property and method names
+with `this.` is not required, and is discouraged.

 Non-private properties (including those marked `late final` but not `final`)
 are automatically given getter and setter methods